David is an army-trained biomedical scientific officer, writer, and lifelong health and fitness enthusiast.

 Myth 4: Wide Grip Pull-Ups and Pulldowns Develop Wider Lats

 The idea that you can build wider lats by using a wider grip on your pull-ups and pulldowns is again a myth.
 It will have a negligible effect at best.
-And all it will really do is reduce your range of motion and again cause stress/damage to your shoulders.
+And all it will really do is reduce your range of motion and again put more stress on your shoulder joints, which is likely to lead to damage over time.
 So just use a medium (or close) grip on these exercises.

 Myth 5: Lower Reps Are for Strength Only, Not Size

-There’s a common belief that only sets of 8–12 reps will build muscle, and anything less than 8 is only good for strength gains.
+Many people believe that only sets of 8–12 reps will build muscle, and anything less than 8 is only useful for building strength.

 But the truth is that many people (particularly skinny hardgainers) will actually do better by training in the 6–10 rep range.
 And even 4 or 5 reps can increase muscle size very effectively, especially for those who have not been training that long.